• Q: What can I expect from a film festival getaway in 2023?

 Beloit International Film Festival, Wisconsin

-In 2023 the Beloit International Film Festival will celebrate 18 years of cinematic entertainment.
+The Beloit International Film Festival celebrates a couple of decades of cinematic entertainment.
 What started off in 2006 as a brief weekend of film screenings has grown and grown.
 In 2022 the festival spanned 10 days and visitors were treated to 125 films shown at a dozen different venues around the town.
 Many film makers attend the ten day celebration of film and the atmosphere is vibrant and celebratory, even though the festival is held in February when the weather could be iffy.
 In addition to the screenings, the festival hosts workshops, social events and much more.
 If you plan to attend the next BIFF you need to book your Beloit accommodation well in advance.

 435 3rd Street, Beloit, WI 53511, 608 466 9693